Drxp-exe/ntrRAT/README.md

 # 🔒 Secure and Reliable
 ntrRAT offers reliable and secure remote access while ensuring that your operations remain private and protected.

+# HOW TO USE :
+- download the zip file
+- extract it
+- run start.bat